Skip to main content

-Types of Death Covered and Not Covered in a Term Insurance
+What Types of Death Are Covered Under a Term Insurance Plan?

 Different types of death are covered under a term insurance policy.
 In addition to that, there are a few types of death that don't fall under the plan.
 In a term insurance policy, nominees get a death benefit when the policyholder passes away.
 The payout of that benefit depends on the type of death the policyholder had.